Jeket/Launch/README.md

 ### Up and running:

-Once all the pendencies are met, the app is ready to be built by our gulpfile.js.
+Once all the dependencies are met, the app is ready to be built by our gulpfile.js.
 To execute the gulp tasks, run the folloing command:

 ```
 $ gulp